ZEISS/acme-dns-azure/README.md

 ## Manual running the library

-For local testing 'sp_client_id' and 'sp_client_secret' are required. 'managed_identity_id' is not supported.
+For running the module as script 'sp_client_id' and 'sp_client_secret' are required. 'managed_identity_id' is not supported.

 ```bash
 # from config file